Nick Davis (footballer)

-Nick Davis (born 30 March 1980) is a former professional Australian rules footballer who played for the Collingwood Football Club and the Sydney Swans in the Australian Football League (AFL).
+Nick Davis (born 30 March 1980) is a former professional Australian rules footballer born to Father Craig Davis (Australian footballer), Former Collingwood Football Club's star player and Mother Judith Davis.
+Nick started his career with Collingwood Football Club same club as his father where he was first drafted in 1998 and later played for Sydney Swans in the Australian Football League (AFL).

 Early life

 Born in Melbourne, Davis moved to Sydney at the age of four, where he played rugby league as a schoolboy before becoming involved in Australian rules football.

 AFL career

 Collingwood

 Davis was drafted by Collingwood, the club where his father Craig played 102 of his 163 VFL/AFL games, with a father–son pick in the 1998 AFL draft.

 At the end of his initial two-year contract, Davis re-signed with Collingwood and kicked 36 goals in 21 games in 2001.
 In 2002, he played in Collingwood's Grand Final team.

 Sydney

 Following the 2002 season, Davis was traded to the Sydney Swans.
 In the 2003 season, he kicked 32 goals in 24 appearances.
 In 2004, he had an injury-riddled season.